mcnewton/nginx_webdav/README.md

 The config here at least allows WebDav operation from Linux (Ubuntu tested), Windows and MacOS.
 It also works with apps on Android and Apple IOS.
-This makes is rather convenient for transferring files between different people on different systems.
+This makes it rather convenient for transferring files between different people on different systems.

 There's no file access permission support here at the moment, so